garrettbduncan/garrettbduncan.github.io/_posts/2023-06-15-ultimate-frisbee.md

 ---

 ![Photo with Rachel after winning the 2022 season.](../assets/images/2023-06-15-intramural-rachel.jpeg)
-<p class='caption'>Photo with Rachel after winning the 2022 season (I started growing my hair out for the summer, and Rachel would braid my hair as to avoid being honor coded by the intramural refs)<>
+<p class="caption">Photo with Rachel after winning the 2022 season (I started growing my hair out for the summer, and Rachel would braid my hair as to avoid being honor coded by the intramural refs).</p>

 Since being admitted to the graduate statistics program at BYU, we've been invited to join the departments spring term intramural team.
 Professors, graduate students, and their families form the team, and since half the team is over the age of 40, no team takes us seriously.
 Rachel and I signed up on a whim in 2021, and we've looked forward to it every year.